-Power frame, shaft, bearings and retainer MUST be scrupulously scrubbed with clean solvent (such as kerosene) before starting.
+Power frame, shaft, bearings and retainer must be scrubbed with clean solvent (such as kerosene) before starting.
 Remove any oil, dirt, rust and foreign matter which might prevent the correct fit up.

 Crankshaft journals are critical.
-Remove all burrs, rust spots, and nicks, paying special attention to the ground areas on which bearings and oil seals operate.
+Remove all burrs, rust spots and nicks, paying special attention to the ground areas on which bearings and oil seals operate.

-Connecting rods and crossheads must be previously installed into MA-60M pump before the crankshaft assembly.
+Connecting rods and crossheads must be previously installed into CA-125M pumps before the crankshaft assembly.